ni/install-systemlink-enterprise/guide/configuration/common-configuration.md

 The process for configuring routing for these host names and the ingress controller for your cluster are beyond the scope of this document.

+Finally, it is necessary to manually set `dashboardhost.grafana.grafana.ini.server.domain` value in _systemlink-secrets.yaml` to be the UI host.

 ## Authentication

 ### OpenID Connect